 Life after Friends: The TV star had movie success in the indie film The Good Girl (2002) and became a rom-com queen in films like Bruce Almighty (2003), The Break-Up (2006), Marley & Me (2008), Horrible Bosses (2011), We're the Millers (2013) and Office Christmas Party (2016).
 Aniston married actor Justin Theroux in August 2012, (the same year she received her star on the Hollywood Walk of Fame), but the pair divorced in 2018.
-In November 2019, Aniston will return to TV for the first time since the end of Friends in the highly anticipated new series, The Morning Show, starring alongside Reese Witherspoon and Steve Carrell.
+In November 2019, Aniston returned to TV for the first time since the end of Friends in the series, The Morning Show, starring alongside Reese Witherspoon and Steve Carrell.

 Courteney Cox (Monica Gellar Bing)